nelci592/reporting-docs/designing-reports/report-designer-tools/web-report-designer/how-to-set-up-in-.net-core-2.1+-application.md

 ## Adding the Web Report Designer:

-1. Add a new HTML Page for the Web Report Designer by right-clicking on *wwwroot*               and __Add > New Item... > HTML Page__.
-Name the file, for example __webReportDesigner.html__.
+1. Add a new HTML Page for the Web Report Designer by right-clicking on *wwwroot*                and __Add > New Item... > HTML Page__ .
+Name the file, for example __webReportDesigner.html__ .
 Add the required references to load the font, jQuery, Telerik Kendo UI libraries,               telerikReportViewer and webReportDesigner scripts listed in the example below.
 Finally,               add the initialization of the telerik_WebReportDesigner widget.
 Note that the Web Report Designer container has a minimum width of 1200px.
 The complete report viewer page should look like this:

-    ````HTML
+    ````html
 <!DOCTYPE html>
 <html xmlns="http://www.w3.org/1999/xhtml">
 <head>